Analysis | How the right-wing media has responded to the Biden administration

 While correlation doesn’t always equal causation, sometimes it does.
 While stories in outlets with left-leaning audiences were about three times as likely to be positive as negative, about half of stories were neutral in tone.
 In outlets with right-leaning audiences, only about a fifth of stories were neutral in tone — and stories were about 20 times as likely to be negative as positive.

-If you have more stories about immigration and political skills from outlets where 4-in-5 administration stories were negative and you get a disproportionately negative density of stories about those subjects.
+If you have more stories about immigration and political skills from outlets where 4 in 5 administration stories were negative, you get a disproportionately negative density of stories about those subjects.

 Again, note how this contrasts with the common right-wing criticism of the mainstream media, which is presented as hopelessly in thrall to the left and to Democrats.
 The reality is quite different.